2010–11 Hércules CF season: Team kit

 The team kits for the 2010–11 season are produced by Nike, first in its history.
-For the first time since 1983, the Hércules will not have sponsor on their shirts.
+For the first time since 1983, the Hércules will not have a sponsor on their shirts.
 Only in a friendly match against Real Madrid, the Hércules wore the sponsor Cívica.
 On 29 July 2010, the new shirts were officially presented.
 The first kit, maintains its traditional colors of blue and white vertical stripes with historic characterized by its thickness.
 The black color of his pants is the same as in its 88-year history.
 The socks are blue with some white details.
 New for this season, is the second kit, which for the first time in his life, will have horizontal stripes on his shirt.
 Pants and socks are still black for the second kit.
 The socks and pants will be white, so that these items are not confused with those of a rival team.